willhowes/CV/README.md

 | [Bank Tech Test](https://github.com/willhowes/bank_tech_test) | A solo tech test modelling bank transactions |  Ruby |

 ## Skills
-I have outlined below some of the skills I have gained from attending Makers Academy; online and adult education courses; and self-led learning.

 #### Building software
 The example projects above from the repositories on my Github profile, show projects I have built on my own and in teams.
 I write clean code and readable code so that other developers I work with are able to read and understand my code quickly.